FIELD JOURNAL.

 Freedom from vSphere: A Deep Dive into Omnissa Horizon 8 on Nutanix AHV

-Omnissa (formerly VMware EUC) has officially announced the General Availability (GA) of Horizon 8 on Nutanix AHV with the release of Horizon 8 version 2512.
-For the last decade, “Horizon” and “vSphere” were effectively synonyms.
-If you wanted the premier VDI experience, you paid the vSphere tax.
-With the Broadcom acquisition of VMware and the…
+Omnissa (formerly VMware EUC) has officially announced the General Availability (GA) of Horizon 8 on Nutanix AHV with the release of Horizon 8 version 2512. >_ Architect’s Brief Architecture overview before you dive in ▼ Generating brief… For the last decade, “Horizon” and “vSphere” were effectively synonyms.
+If you wanted the premier VDI experience, you…

 The Indestructible Vault: How Veeam, Rubrik, and Cohesity Architect Immutable Backups